onwuemenejoshua/docs/README.md

 ![introduction-mintlify](images/introduction-mintlify.png)

 To use the TMDB Movie Database API, you don't need to install anything.
 Simply make HTTP requests to the appropriate endpoints.
 However, if you want to run the API locally.
-Just ```clone``` our repository
+Just ```clone``` the repository

 ```
 git clone https://github.com/onwuemenejoshua/docs.git
 ```

-## Contributing

-Contributions are welcome!
-If you’d like to contribute to this project, please follow these steps:

-1. Fork the repository.

-2. Create a new branch for your feature or bugfix.

-3. Make your changes and commit them.

-4. Push your changes to your fork repository.

-5. Submit a pull request.

-Please ensure your code follows the project’s coding standards and includes appropriate tests.

 Thanks🚀